neverset123/Self-Driving-Car/README.md

 Sobel operator is the heart of canny edge detection. it can calculate in defined direction. with defined threshold of magnitude and direction angle, the target object boundary can be filtered.

 #### color
+1. color image is represented as a set of 2D arrays, in which each element represents **intensity** of a primary color channel.
-1. with matplotlib.image.imread you will get RGB; while with cv2.imread() you will get BGR
+2. with matplotlib.image.imread you will get RGB; while with cv2.imread() you will get BGR
-2. There is also HSV color space (hue, saturation, and value), and HLS space (hue, lightness, and saturation).
+3. There is also HSV color space (hue, saturation, and value), and HLS space (hue, lightness, and saturation).
-3. hue represents color independent of any change in brightness; Lightness and Value represent different ways to measure the relative lightness or darkness of a color.
+4. hue represents color independent of any change in brightness; Lightness and Value represent different ways to measure the relative lightness or darkness of a color.
 For example, a dark red will have a similar hue but much lower value for lightness than a light red.
 Saturation also plays a part in this; saturation is a measurement of colorfulness.
 So, as colors get lighter and closer to white, they have a lower saturation value, whereas colors that are the most intense, like a bright primary color (imagine a bright red, blue, or yellow), have a high saturation value.
-4. s channel is mostly stable change for lane detection
+5. s channel is mostly stable change for lane detection

 ####  Inverse Perspective Transformation